 Why was Labor Day invented?

 Labor Day came about because workers felt they were spending too many hours and days on the job.
-Average work weeks for manufacturing workers were 70-hours.
-By 1890, the hours of work had dropped, but average work weeks for manufacturing works still were 60-hours a week.
+The average work weeks for manufacturing workers were 70-hours.
+By 1890, the hours of work had dropped, but average workweeks for manufacturing workers still were 60 hours a week.

 It was a win-win for everyone.
-The business owners and politicians were in favor of more time off as it meant free time where the employees would spend their money dining out, on entertainment and travel.
+The business owners and politicians favored more time off as it meant free time where the employees would spend their money dining out, on entertainment and travel.